 While there is enough food for everyone in the world, billions of men, women and children nevertheless suffer from food insecurity.
 Small farmers in rural areas in particular do not have the money for balanced nutrition.
-Welthungerhilfe is advocating a rethink for more social justice and ecological sustainability around the world.
+Welthungerhilfe (WHH) is advocating a rethink for more social justice and ecological sustainability around the world.
 The organisation links sustainable and poverty-focused development strategies at local, national and international level as a means of making the sustainable development goal of zero hunger by 2030 possible.

 India is a prime example of misguided development policy.
 It is the second-largest food producer in the world, it has enjoyed great economic success, and the right to food is anchored in the Indian constitution.
 Despite this, over 200 million Indians suffer from hunger.

-Holding the State to Account
+Holding the state to account

-Shared Responsibility between North and South
+Shared responsibility between North and South

 Overexploitation of nature has also had profound social consequences in many areas, such as land-grabbing and rising food prices.
 Our resource-intensive lifestyle speeds up climate change and increases vulnerability.
 It leads to increasingly frequent droughts and catastrophic storms and floods in developing countries, resulting in poverty, hunger and malnutrition.
-This is why in addition to supporting affected people at local level, Welthungerhilfe is involved in many national and international networks in Germany, Europe and the United Nations.
-Welthungerhilfe is helping to change the structural causes of hunger and malnutrition and to establish the human right to food through these political efforts.
+This is why in addition to supporting affected people at the local level, Welthungerhilfe is involved in many national and international networks in Germany, Europe, and the United Nations.
+WHH is helping to change the structural causes of hunger and malnutrition and to establish the human right to food through these political efforts.